haruki-nikaidou/b-blog/src/content/blog/transaction-in-event-driven-system.md

 **Key design decisions:**
 - `outbox_events`: No `scheduled_at` column (not needed)
 - `scheduled_events`: Requires `scheduled_at` for future triggers
-- `accumulation_buffer`: Minimal schema, uses `BIGSERIAL` for fast inserts, no status field needed
+- `accumulation_buffer`: Minimal schema, uses `BIGSERIAL` for fast inserts, no status field needed.
+Just delete it after processing instead.

 **Why not one table?**